axelflp/MNISTclassification-from_scratch/README.md

 This kind of representation suits to manage labels for the training, getting our code more simple

-To finish the preprocesing we split the data in two datasets to train and evaluate our model respectively.
+To finish the preprocesing we split the data in two datasets to train and evaluate our model respectively, taking the 20% of the original dataset to evaluate.

 ## Model - MLP